BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 Reference data should be cached locally in the app, with a provision for periodic updates (weekely, etc?) and for a complete forced refresh.
-The dataVersion parameter returned by the first entry point below should be checked against a stpred value: if this parameter value cahnges, a complete refresh of Reference Data is in order.
+The `data_version` parameter returned by the first entry point below should be checked against a stored value: if this parameter value cahnges, a complete refresh of Reference Data is in order.

-All Reference data results are returned as JSON objects, structured as 'data frames'.
+Reference data results are returned as JSON objects, mostly structured as 'data frames'.
 The query result columns (fields) occur as attribute names within the JSON object, and the values of each attribute is a vector (JSON array) of values.
-The query records can be constructed by combining the vectore values across all attributes in the JSON object.
+The query records can be constructed by combining the vector values across all attributes in the JSON object.

 Certain Reference Data queries require a user authentication token parameter, and additional filtering parameters are used on some of the queries (see below).